humaans/figbird/docs/content/_index.md

 - `realtime` - one of `merge` (default), `refetch` or `disabled`
 - `fetchPolicy` - one of `swr` (default), `cache-first` or `network-only`
 - `allPages` - fetch all pages
+- `parallel` - when used in combination with `allPages` will fetch all pages in parallel
 - `matcher` - custom matcher function of signature `(defaultMatcher) => (query) => (item): bool`, used when merging realtime events into local query cache

 **Returns**